FAQs

 $7.5 million is available for e-bike incentive vouchers.

-Applications will be accepted online on a first-come, first-serve basis.
-They will be processed with a hybrid needs-based methodology.
+Applications will be accepted online on a first-come, first-serve basis in a series of open application windows.
 Once approved, program participants will use the incentive voucher to purchase a new, eligible e-bike from approved retailers who will issue the voucher as a point-of-sale discount.

 It is important to note that the California E-Bike Incentive Project is not a rebate program.
 Consumers must apply and be approved prior to purchasing an e-bike.
 No reimbursement for the purchase of an e-bike will be made prior to being approved for a voucher.